 Clive Chin

-Chin's first major commercial success was Java, an international hit by Augustus Pablo.
+Chin's first major commercial success was "Java", an international hit by Augustus Pablo.
 He had further local hits with Dennis Brown's "Cheater" and Junior Byles' "King of Babylon" and produced Pablo's debut album, This Is Augustus Pablo.
 Chin produced the Java Java Dub album in 1973, which he claims was the first ever dub album.
-Further local hits followed with Carl Malcolm's "Miss Wire Waist" and "Fattie Bum Bum", which, with the help of Jonathan King, became a UK chart hit in 1975, reaching #8.
+Further local hits followed with Carl Malcolm's "Miss Wire Waist" and "Fattie Bum Bum", which, with the help of Jonathan King, became a UK chart hit in 1975, reaching number 8.

 After his family business moved to New York City, Chin spent some fifteen years running a Jamaican restaurant in Queens.
 He began producing again in 1998.
+In 2007, Chin started a VP Records imprint, 17 North Parade, to reissue some of the historic Randy's releases.

 Details